Skip to content

 If you do look for help, here is what I would insist on.

-A named person who actually reads the application.
+A named person who reads the application.
 Not a brand, not an anonymous team, not a junior associate you never meet.
-Ask directly: who reads my student's materials, and what is their background with combined programs specifically?
+Ask directly: who reads the application materials, and what is their background with combined programs specifically?
 BS/MD admissions is its own world.
 General college-counseling experience is not the same thing.

 Honesty about the odds.
 These programs admit a handful of students a year.
 No one controls who gets in.
 Anyone who implies they can secure a seat, or quotes client acceptance rates as if they caused them, is selling you confidence, not judgment.
-The honest answer to "can you get my kid in" is that no one can, and anyone who says otherwise is misleading you.
+The honest answer to “can you get this student in” is that no one can, and anyone who says otherwise is misleading you.

 Defined scope and a clear price.
 You should know exactly what you receive and what it costs before you pay a dollar.
 Open-ended retainers and vague packages are where families lose the most money for the least clarity.